katacoda-scenarios/kubernetes-bootcamp-scenarios/6/step3.md

 `kubectl get deployments`{{execute}}

-And something is wrong… We do not have the desired number of Pods available.
-List the Pods again:
+Notice that the output doesn't list the desired number of available Pods.
+Run the `get pods` command to list all Pods:

 `kubectl get pods`{{execute}}

-A `describe` command on the Pods should give more insights:
+Notice that some of the Pods have a status of `ImagePullBackOff`.

+To get more insight into the problem, run the `describe pods` command:

 `kubectl describe pods`{{execute}}

+In the `Events` section of the output for the affected Pods, notice that the `v10` image version did not exist in the repository.

-There is no image called `v10` in the repository.
-Let’s roll back to our previously working version.
-We’ll use the `rollout undo` command:
+To roll back the deployment to your last working version, use the `rollout undo` command:

 `kubectl rollout undo deployments/kubernetes-bootcamp`{{execute}}

-The `rollout` command reverted the deployment to the previous known state (v2 of the image).
-Updates are versioned and you can revert to any previously known state of a Deployment.
-List again the Pods:
+The `rollout undo` command reverts the deployment to the previous known state (v2 of the image).
+Updates are versioned and you can revert to any previously known state of a deployment.

+Use the `get pods` commands to list the Pods again:

 `kubectl get pods`{{execute}}

 Four Pods are running.
-Check again the image deployed on them:
+To check the image deployed on these Pods, use the `describe pods` command:

 `kubectl describe pods`{{execute}}

-We see that the deployment is using a stable version of the app (v2).
-The Rollback was successful.
+The deployment is once again using a stable version of the app (v2).
+The rollback was successful.